israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Do not confuse the primitive Boolean values true and false with the true and false values of the Boolean object.

+Any object of which the value is not undefined or null, evaluates to true when passed to a conditional statement.

 ## Classes